shreyaskorde16/LEGO-EV3-Manipulator/README.md

 # **Pick and Place Operation by LEGO EV3 Robot Manipulator**
 ---

+- `Robot5_v3_10.m`: Includes the whole script needed to operate the robot manipulator in all of its activities.
+- `LEGO_EV3_MANIPULATOR_REPORT.pdf`: Contains useful information for operation of Robot
+- `Actual_working_of_robot.mp4`: Working of robot in video format(mp4).
+- `inverse_kinematics.png`: Diagram of robot links and its crucial angles

 # **Introduction**
 <p align="justify">
 A robotic system constructed with the LEGO Mindstorms EV3 platform is called the LEGO EV3 Robot Manipulator.
 One well-liked robotics kit for educators and hobbyists that lets users construct and operate their own robots is the LEGO Mindstorms EV3.
 Robot manipulators and other robotic projects can be made with the EV3 kit, which comes with a variety of sensors, motors, and programmable bricks.